Crocoblock/jet-ai-search/README.md

 # AI Search experiment

-Experimental plugin for AI-driven search by Crocoblock
+Experimental plugin for AI-driven search by Crocoblock.
+This plugin is literally AI search for your website.
+Allows parse you website content by Open AI and than search over parsed content also using Open AI possibilities.
+Returns a lot more better results than default WordPress search.
+One more advantage over deafult search - spelling insensetivity.

 ## Quick Start